blankworker1/BEO/README.md

-# BEO

-Bitcoin Energy Observatory
+# BEO - Bitcoin Energy Observatory

 Introduction to the Bitcoin Energy Observatory (BEO)

+Bitcoin Energy Observatory (BEO) is a non-profit research initiative measuring and analyzing the energy consumption of Bitcoin mining to produce open, reproducible data for science, policy, and sustainable land-use innovation.

 ---

 ## About BEO

-The Bitcoin Energy Observatory (BEO) is a newly formed non-profit association dedicated to advancing scientific understanding of Bitcoin mining as an energy-intensive process.
-BEO’s mission is to collect, analyze, and publish high-quality, reproducible data linking energy consumption to Bitcoin production under controlled and real-world conditions.
+The Bitcoin Energy Observatory (BEO) mission is to collect, analyze, and publish high-quality, reproducible data linking energy consumption to Bitcoin production under controlled and real-world conditions.
 Through its research, BEO aims to provide evidence-based insights for policymakers, academics, farmers, and energy stakeholders.

 ---